Rouble climbs off record low, Russian stocks soar as central bank eyed | Business

 Rouble climbs off record low, Russian stocks soar as central bank eyed

-The rouble firmed on Friday, pulling up from all-time lows hit in the previous session when Russia invaded Ukraine, while stock indexes rose sharply after their biggest one-day fall on record.
+The rouble firmed on Friday after hitting all-time lows in the previous session when Russia began invading Ukraine, while stock indexes rose sharply after their biggest one-day fall on record.
 No Russian assets were left unscathed in heavy selling on Thursday.

 - Country: